feelmode412/wa-presence/readme.md

 A Laravel application skeleton based on [https://github.com/laravel/laravel/tree/v4.0.9](https://github.com/laravel/laravel/tree/v4.0.9).

+## Features

+1. Including Webarq\Site and Webarq\Admin by default.

+2. Default timezone is Asia/Jakarta.

 ## Installation

 1. Make sure that your SSH public key has been registered on the private repository server (128.199.208.157).